CoderFoundry/SuperDogEvents/README.md

 Super Dog Events A Coding Challenge

 Given an array of objects of event data
-Dipslay the total, average and least and most attended events.
+Display the total, average and least and most attended events.

-Given the following array of objects. var events = [{
+Given the following array of objects. events = [{
     event: "ComicCon",
     city: "New York",
     state: "New York",